 New Build Developments in Norfolk: What’s Coming in 2026

 Norfolk is building at a pace not seen in decades.
-The Greater Norwich Local Plan, adopted in 2024, allocates land for over 40,000 new homes by 2038, and major developers including Persimmon, Taylor Wimpey, Barratt, and Hopkins Homes are active across the county.
-Whether you’re a first-time buyer looking for Help to Buy alternatives, a family upsizing, or a downsizer wanting something maintenance-free, the new-build market has options worth considering.
+The Greater Norwich Local Plan, adopted in 2024, allocates land for around 45,000 new homes by 2038, and major developers including Persimmon, Taylor Wimpey, Barratt, and Hopkins Homes are active across the county.
+If you’re a first-time buyer looking for Help to Buy alternatives, a family upsizing, or a downsizer wanting something maintenance-free, the new-build market has options worth considering.

 Major Developments to Watch

 The Rackheath development is the biggest single housing allocation in Norfolk.
 Planned as a sustainable urban extension with its own schools, health centre, employment land and green spaces, it aims to create a genuine community rather than a dormitory suburb.
-The site benefits from proximity to Broadland Business Park and the proposed Norwich Western Link road.
-Early phases include a mix of 2–5 bedroom homes with prices expected from around £250,000 for a two-bed.
-The development has drawn mixed reactions locally – the infrastructure commitments are substantial, but the sheer scale concerns some residents.
+The site benefits from proximity to Broadland Business Park and the Northern Distributor Road (NDR/Broadland Northway).
+Early phases include a mix of 2 to 5 bedroom homes with prices expected from around £250,000 for a two-bed.
+The development has drawn mixed reactions locally, the infrastructure commitments are substantial, but the sheer scale concerns some residents.

 1,300 homes | Multiple phases | From £265,000

-Long Stratton‘s transformation from a large village to a small town depends on the new A140 bypass, currently under construction and expected to open in 2026.
+Long Stratton‘s transformation from a large village to a small town depends on the new A140 bypass, which opened to traffic in August 2025.
 Once the through-traffic is removed from the main street, the centre becomes viable for shops, cafés and community facilities.
 The housing development is directly linked to the bypass delivery, with developers funding a significant portion of the road.
 This is arguably the biggest opportunity in south Norfolk for buyers who want to get in before prices adjust upward.

 4,000 homes allocated | Phased delivery to 2036 | From £230,000